-10. Responsibility for compliance with this by-law
+10. Responsibility for compliance with this By-law

-The owner is responsible for ensuring compliance with this By-law and the National Water Act, 1998 (Act No.36 of 1998) in respect of all or any matters relating to -

-- (a) the use of treated effluent;
+- (1) The owner is responsible for ensuring compliance with this By-law in respect of all or any matters relating to the treated effluent installation and the maintenance thereof. - (2) (2) The consumer is responsible for compliance with this By-law in respect of matters relating to the use of any treated effluent.

-- (b) treated effluent installations; and

-- (c) the maintenance of treated effluent installations.

-Chapter 2 Provisions relating to the supply of treated effluent
+Chapter 2 Provisions Relating to the Supply of Treated Effluent